 For this reason, our first preference would be a turning disc like this one from Amazon.com.
 It encourages you to turn en releve or demi-pointe so that you are actually developing the appropriate muscles and can transfer all your hard work into your dancing.

 The most fun thing about this board is it is discoverable through blue tooth and an app you can download on your phone which counts how many turns you are doing and gives you statistics and more fun stuff!

-They are popular with people who do yoga, and are extremely beneficial to dancers to be able to control the stretch and not overstrain the muscles.
+They are popular with people who do yoga and are extremely beneficial to dancers to be able to control the stretch and not overstrain the muscles.
 I like the loops because you can gradually pull your limbs further or closer together as your grip moves from loop to loop.

 I really wish I had one when I was training!
 I can remember putting my leg on a shelf in my wardrobe and pushing against a chair to create a stretch I couldn’t achieve otherwise – this tool would have been much easier and safer to use!

 It comes with a carry bag, an information booklet and access to an online educational portal with videos on how to use the stretcher.

-Balance or Wobble Board
+5. Balance or Wobble Board

 Balance or Wobble boards are useful for the advanced dancer who really wants to nail their center work.
-I’ve seen some amazing dancers work with a balance board en pointe or en releve practising their developes or even just retires and holding them for as long as they can and really developing their core muscle strength and balance.
+I’ve seen some amazing dancers work with a balance board en pointe or en releve practicing their developes or even just retires and holding them for as long as they can and really developing their core muscle strength and balance.
 A balance board is a MUST have product for the home practice of any serious dancer!
 This one from Amazon.com had over 800 good reviews and was also the least expensive coming in at well under $20 US!

 WHY WE DON’T RECOMMEND FOOT STRETCHERS?

 Foot stretchers that claim to help develop the arch of the foot do create more flexible feet, but in dancing flexibility must be developed with strength so that injuries do not occur.

 When doing the exercise focus on using every tendon, ligament and muscle of the foot as you slowly flow through from flex to a full pointe (as hard as you can pointe without cramping the calf muscle) and releasing slowing using all the muscles to get back to a flexed foot.

 That being said if you really want to buy one, buy the best you can which we believe is the Original Foot Stretcher designed by John Campos which you can buy from Amazon.com here.
 The elastic is strong and the wood extremely sturdy compared to the cheaper plastic ones and the design has been tested and investigated over 5 years and has a US patent!